Gupta Empire: History, Rulers, Administration, Golden Age

 - After his death, Gupta empire's downfall accelerated due to external invasions and internal strife, ending the Gupta period as a dominant force in the Indian subcontinent.

-3. Thus, an inscription from western Malwa, recorded in Skandagupta’s last year, does not refer to him but to some other rulers beginning with Chandragupta-II.
+• Thus, an inscription from western Malwa, recorded in Skandagupta's last year, does not mention him.
+It refers to other rulers, starting with Chandragupta II.

 Gupta Empire Administration and Polity